Adidas sees role for Reebok despite writedown

-HERZOGENAURACH, Germany Adidas is to stick with its troubled Reebok business even though the German sportswear group had to make a 265 million euro ($344.5 million) write-down on the brand at the end of last year.
+HERZOGENAURACH, Germany Adidas (ADSGn.DE) is to stick with its troubled Reebok business even though the German sportswear group had to make a 265 million euro ($344.5 million) writedown on the brand at the end of last year.

-Adidas, which bought Reebok in 2005 for $3.8 billion to try to close the gap with market leader Nike, last year had to cut its 2015 sales target for the brand by a third after two quarters of declining sales.
+Adidas, which bought Reebok in 2005 for $3.8 billion to try to close the gap with market leader Nike (NKE.N), last year had to cut its 2015 sales target for the brand by a third after two quarters of declining sales.

 But the group believes Reebok has a future alongside the Adidas own-name brand and the TaylorMade golf unit.